U.N. sounds environment alarm ahead of Rio summit

-Some of the successful goals included those to prevent ozone depletion and providing access to clean water supplies.
-But it detected little or no progress in 24 goals, such as those aiming to address climate change, depleting fish stocks and expanding desertification.
+Some of the successful goals included those to prevent ozone depletion and to provide access to clean water.
+But UNEP detected little or no progress on 24 goals, including on climate change, depleting fish stocks and expanding desertification.

-UNEP called on governments to focus their policies on the key drivers behind climate change, notably population growth and urbanisation, fossil fuel-based energy consumption and globalisation.
+Governments should focus on the key drivers behind climate change: population growth and urbanization, fossil fuel-based energy consumption and globalization, it said.

 The annual economic damage from climate change is estimated at 1-2 percent of world GDP by 2100, if temperatures increase by 2.5 degrees Celsius, UNEP says.

 The original Rio Earth Summit 20 years ago led to the Kyoto Protocol on capping greenhouse gas emissions and a treaty on biodiversity, but with a faltering global economy and deep concerns over Europe's financial future Rio+20 may have more limited ambitions.

 Although the goals to be agreed are aspirational, not mandatory, negotiations on have been fraught.
 About a fifth of the text has been agreed so far, the United Nations said on Monday.